 The softer cheeses were quite bland and more difficult to cook/flip, and ended up getting darker in the pan because of their soft consistency.

-- Be aware that pre-bagged, shredded cheese may contain an anti-coagulant that could raise blood glucose more than block cheese.
+Be aware that pre-bagged, shredded cheese may contain an anti-caking agent that could raise blood sugar levels more than block cheese.
 Please read all labels.

 Have fun cooking!